Best Gas Fireplace and Gas Insert Reviews in 2017

 You can get service for the fireplace within one year if anything goes wrong.
 Warranty is valid only if you install and operate the fireplace according to the instructions.
 A long warranty usually indicates the good fireplace quality.

-3. Pleasant Hearth VFS-PH20DT - Freestanding Gas Fireplace
+3. Pleasant Hearth VFS-PH20DT - Best Freestanding Gas Fireplace

 This Pleasant Hearth compact vent-free unit is perfect for people who want to save space in a smaller room while getting a high-quality output.

 This model offers maximum 20,000 BTUs per hour and can heat up a room of about 700 square meters, a decent volume of heat.